-How are special educational needs identified by schools
+How are special educational needs identified by schools and early years providers

 - is significantly slower than that of their peers starting from the same baseline